lttng/lttng-tools/CONTRIBUTING.md

 <abbr title="Request for Comments">RFC</abbr>s and answer
 user questions.

+A template commit messsage is available below, and as a file that you may configure your local check out to use:

+    git config commit.template .commit_template

 Once your changes have been comitted to your local branch, you may use the [git-review](https://opendev.org/opendev/git-review) plugin to submit them directly to [Gerrit](https://review.lttng.org) using the following command: